-Let $S\subset \mathbb{R}^d$ be a compact set, we aim to estimate its surface area, i.e. the $(d-1)$- Haussdorf measure of its boundary $\partial S$.
-Surface area estimation has been extensively considered in stereology (see \cite{bad86,bad05}, \cite{go90}).
+The estimation of surface areas has been extensively considered in stereology (see, for instance, \cite{bad86,bad05} and \cite{go90}).
 It has also been studied as a further step in the theory of nonparametric set estimation (see \cite{plrc08}), and has practical applications in medical imaging (see \cite{cfrc:07}).
-Although the $2$--dimensional case has many significant applications, this is also the case where $d=3$, since surface area is an important biological parameter, in organs such as the lungs.
-Also surface area estimation is widely used in magnetic resonance imagining (MRI) techniques.
-From a theoretically point of view, in \cite{Penrose}, the surface area of the boundary plays a significant role as a parameter of a probability distribution, being able to estimate it allows to apply plug-in methods.

-When, as in image analysis, one can observe data points from two distinguishable sets of random data-points (one from inside $S$ and the other one from outside $S$), the problem of the estimation of the surface area of the boundary has been considered, for any $d\geq 2$ in \cite{cfrc:07}, \cite{plrc08}, \cite{jim11}, \cite{cue13} and \cite{Yuk16}.
+In addition, the estimation of a surface area is widely used in magnetic resonance imagining techniques (see \cite{guney}).